lplathip/chaosTheorem/README.md

 More adjustments could be made to produce a more accurate representation of the real world situation.

+Older versions can be checked in eg V1, V2, ... as Version 1,... (they are not required)

 You are welcome to make changes and copy the code, giving credit as well would be apprechiated :)